Enabling distributed throttling¶

 x-wso2-throttling-tier : "5PerMin"

 Create and deploy the throttling policy in the Traffic Manager.
-(For this example you should deploy "5PerMin" policy in Traffic Manager) The relevant documentation can be found here.
+For this example you should deploy "5PerMin" policy in Traffic Manager.
+You can define following throttling policies:

 Build the microgateway distribution for the project using the following command: